markDelin/Attendance_System/README.md

 - `attendance_status`: (On success) present/late/absent
 - `time_recorded`: Time of recording

-## Security Considerations
-- Input sanitization on all user-provided data
-- SQL injection prevention using prepared statements
-- No sensitive data is stored in the system
-- Recommended to run behind HTTPS in production

 ## Troubleshooting
 - **Camera not working**: Ensure browser has camera permissions
 - **Database errors**: Check write permissions on directory